Pat Wilson: Hearing Red

 When Weezer entered the studio to track their sixth album, the band was committed to finding a fresh approach to their recording experience.
 “Recording The Red Album was a struggle in some ways,” admits drummer Pat Wilson.
 “The songs on the last record were good, and the single, ‘Beverly Hills,’ was very successful.
 But the process had become stale.
 We felt like we had to ‘grow the band’ and somewhat retool how we approach music.
 From my perspective, that had to do with how the drums are captured.
 I don’t like the idea of a mix drastically changing what happens in the studio.
 If it sounds good to my ears while I’m playing the drums, then that’s what I want to hear on the finished recording.”

 The Red Album features many new twists for Weezer, including each member contributing to songwriting and lead vocals, and switching up instruments.
 “In the process, that made all the difference,” confesses Pat, who plays synthesizer and lead guitar on several tracks.

-There’s more to this article in the January 2009 issue of Modern Drummer, on sale now in print and digital.
+There’s more to this article in the January 2009 issue of Modern Drummer, now in the Modern Drummer Archive.